JensLiebehenschel/ShortPythonIntro/src/en/tuples.md

 # Tuples
+(Click [here](https://jensliebehenschel.github.io/ShortPythonIntro/de/tupel.html) for the german version of this page)

 A tuple is Python is a data structure, which can store a sequence of elements.
 Therefore, the functionality is almost identical to lists.